The World Trade Center Is Targeted

 I got my asthma under control with inhalers I still use every day.
 I got my career back on track.
 I met someone in 2002, and we’ve now been married since 2015.
 Sept.
 11 damaged me, but it didn’t destroy me.

 New York rebounded in the same way.
 That’s what I mean by resilience.

 I see the numbers ‘911’ everywhere.
 Pretty much every morning I somehow glance at my watch at 9:11, as if even my circadian rhythm is traumatized.

 Sometimes at stores or restaurants, my receipt is for purchases worth $9.11.
 It’s on a license plate, in someone’s phone number.
 All the way in Lima, Peru, I even found myself sleeping in room 911 at the Westin Hotel.

 I want to continue telling this story for the generations who won’t remember this momentous event.

 Our goal is to find the subjects of my photographs and their families and interview them about their lives before, during, and after that fateful day.
 My colleague and I want to better understand the ramifications, on a human scale, of this global disaster.

 This story was submitted to Love What Matters by Ron B. Wilson of Miami, Florida.
-You can follow his journey on Instagram and his website.
-Be sure to subscribe to our free email newsletter for our best stories.
+You can follow his journey on Instagram and his website, artstyleflow.com.
+Join the Love What Matters family and subscribe to our newsletter.

 Read more stories like this: